-Whether you’re looking in rural areas, suburbs, or something closer to the city, these homes are very commonplace and popular for a number of reasons.
-So, even if you’re not quite sure what kind of house you want to call home, you’ll probably come across at lease one split-level house when considering your options.
+Whether you’re looking in rural areas, suburbs, or something closer to the city, these style of homes are very commonplace and popular for a number of reasons.
+So, even if you’re not quite sure what kind of house you want to call home, you’ll probably come across at least a few split-level houses when considering your options.

 But what is a split-level house?

 Simply put, a split-level house is one with staggered levels and an entryway or front door that opens in the center of the two levels.